mitodl/micromasters/grades/README.md

 Overview: After the last day of proctored exams, we deliver the grades to the course team.
 It typically takes them a few weeks to adjust the grades and return them to us for upload.

-### Delivering a preliminary grade report to the course team
+### Deliver a preliminary grade report to the course team

 Grades arrive daily from the proctored exam vendor.
 Our Business Intelligence Server (BI) has a report that is updated daily with grades.
 When the exam period is complete, we notify the course team so they can download a copy of the proctored exam grades for analysis when the exam period is complete.

-### Testing adjusted grades
+### Test adjusted grades

 The course team will deliver updated grades to us via a csv file in keybase (in order to ensure the file is encrypted at rest).
 Since adjusting grades is a complex process, they like us to validate their changes by calculating the number of learners who, after uploading the adjusted grades, will have earned 1, 2, 3, 4 and 5 course certificates and how many will have earned a program certificate.

-Currently we do this analysis _before_ importing the grades into the micromasters application.
+Once we and the course team have determined that there is a match the course team will validate the grade adjustment with the faculty.
+After the course team has validated the adjustment they will email us to confirm that we can import the adjusted grades into the micromasters application and release them to learners.

+Both steps (1. validating the number of learners who have earned different numbers of course certificates and 2. receiving the email confirmation from the course team to release the grades) need to occur before importing the grades into the micromasters application.

-### load adjusted grades
+### Load adjusted grades

 Once the we have verified the outcomes of the adjusted grades with the course team, we can import them into the micromasters web application.
 This can be done with the management command: `adjust_exam_grades_from_csv.py`